avishaan/codehatcher.github.io/_posts/2020-08-30-overfitting-accuracy.md

 \\[ L1reg = \frac{\lambda}{2m} \sum_{l=1}^{L} \; ||\mathbf{W}^{[l]}||^1\\]

 ### Adaptive Regularization
-There are multiple algorithms that implement this for us but intuitively this would change the \\( \lambda \\) of regularization as the model trains.
+Multiple algorithms implement this for us but intuitively this would change the \\( \lambda \\) of regularization as the model trains.
 See article on hyperparameter tuning for more details

 ## Inverted Dropout
 Remove some neurons randomly so that the network can't be dependent on only a subset of the input features and needs to find a way to generalize.
 By scaling the weights based on the `keep_prob` we have a network that is trained and doesn't need scaled weights at test time.